An Online-Learning Approach to Inverse Optimization: Learning Objectives

 Moreover, using Markov's inequality we also obtain the following quantitative bound on the deviation by more than a given $ \varepsilon > 0 $ from the average cost: \begin{corollary} Let $ \varepsilon > 0 $.
-Then the fraction of observations~$ x_t $ with
+Then, for any $ 0 < p < 1 $, we have that after